-Make sure an up-to-date list of the contact information of all employees, including emergency telephone numbers, is always readily available across all departments.
+Make sure an up-to-date list of the contact information of all employees, including emergency telephone numbers, is always readily available.

-Regularly review all COVID-19 related signage and notices throughout the premises to ensure they display the latest Public Health advice from Government.
+Regularly review all COVID-19 related signage and notices throughout the premises to ensure they display the latest HSE and Government Public Health advice recommendations.
 Signs must be placed in prominent and relevant positions, be legible and, where appropriate, be offered in multiple languages.